cisagov/Malcolm/docs/kubernetes.md

 * creating [ConfigMap objects](https://kubernetes.io/docs/concepts/configuration/configmap/) and [Secret objects](https://kubernetes.io/docs/concepts/configuration/secret/) from other configuration files stored locally below the Malcolm directory
 * deploying the objects defined in the [Kubernetes manifests]({{ site.github.repository_url }}/blob/{{ site.github.build_revision }}/kubernetes/) in `./kubernetes`

-After a few moments you can check the status of the deployment:
+After a few moments, users can check the status of the deployment:

 ```
 $ ./scripts/status -f /path/to/kubeconfig.yml